LiteObject/mcp-with-semantic-kernel/README.md

    - Check parameter names match those expected by the tool (use `list local` to see tool descriptions)

 4. **"OpenAI API key not configured"**
-   - This is a warning, not an error - the core MCP functionality works without it
+   - This is a warning, not an error - core MCP functionality works without it (see Prerequisites)
    - Only affects Semantic Kernel integration features
-   - All 23 local tools work without an API key
+   - All local tools work without an API key

 5. **Build errors**
    - Run `dotnet restore` to ensure all packages are installed